knusbaum/today/README.md

 names.
 This may change in the future, as jira is by no means the only task tracking system, just the one I regularly use.

-#### Comments
-A task may have any number of comments beneath it.
+A Task may have any number of comments beneath it.
 A comment is a line that begins with a tab (`\t`) character.
-Blank lines are allowed between tasks and their comments, but will be eliminated by `today`.
+Blank lines are allowed between tasks and their comments, but will be eliminated when writing a TaskList:

 ```
 Do something important
 	step 1